Difference Between White and Green Asparagus

 Furthermore, unlike typical vegetables, these are not plucked out of the ground when harvested.
 Despite this, their farm has remained intact for two decades or more.

-Furthermore, they are harvested under a short span (nearly two months) in the Spring season.
+Furthermore, they are harvested in a short span (nearly two months) in Spring.
 The full-fledged plant will only grow a maximum of 16 spears.

 These are rich in vitamin B6 and other such minerals and are grassy.
 Like white asparagus, these also cause a foul odor while peeing.